uktrade/tamato/docs/adr/0006-use-django-polymorphic.md

    description = models.CharField(max_length=500)
 ```

-Accessing a child object is also no different than accessing a normal django
+Accessing a child object is also no different than accessing a normal Django
 object.
 On the other hand accessing a `TrackedModel` directly automatically
 returns you the child instance it represents.
 As a result getting all
 `TrackedModel`s connected to a `WorkBasket` automatically returns the relevant